 You can set up many system tasks to execute automatically.
 Some of these tasks should occur at regular intervals, while others for only a specific duration.
 Then, there are tasks that need to run only once, perhaps during off peak hours such as evenings and weekends.

-You can manage running applications or services with a Solaris service management facility known as SMF.
+You can manage running applications or services with the Oracle Solaris Service Management Framework (SMF).
 Services are represented in the SMF framework by service objects, instance objects, and their configuration settings.
 The configuration of the local Oracle Solaris instance is called the localhost scope, and is the only supported scope as of now.
 For additional information, see the smf(7) man page.

-The advantages of using SMF to schedule tasks are as follows:
+The many advantages of using SMF to schedule tasks include:

 Automatically restarts any failed services in dependency order (whereas cron typically does not restart itself)